 Easily Create Database-Driven, SCORM-Compliant Exams

-Exam Engine has been named one of three finalists for the 9th Annual Best of Elearning!
+Exam Engine was selected for an Award of Excellence in the 9th Annual Best of Elearning!
 Awards in the "Assessment" Category.
-The results will be announced in late August.

 New in Version 4.5